Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/how-to-riir.md

 particular directive, then replace that line with something else (either the contents of a file or nothing if the line should be removed).

+We should be able to extract that logic into a helper and avoid unnecessary duplication.

 ```rust
 // src/preprocessing.rs